BDC Hamburger Icon

 Do your homework.

 Many credit card companies do not accept construction companies as merchants because they are considered high risk.
-So, start your search by eliminating companies that won’t approve you.
-Next, focus on companies experienced in servicing B2B accounts and, ideally, construction companies.
+Start your search by eliminating companies that won’t approve you.
+Next, focus on companies experienced in servicing business-to-business accounts and, ideally, construction companies.

-Research online and get advice from online reviews and industry peers.
-When getting recommendations, ask about a processor’s upsides and downsides.
+Research online and seek advice from reviews and industry peers.
+When getting recommendations, ask about a processor’s strengths and weaknesses.

 Compare features and pricing models.